galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 >
 {: .hands_on}

 We could now search online or in a database such as [PanglaoDB](https://panglaodb.se/) or the [Human Protein Atlas](https://www.proteinatlas.org/) to find out which cell types express the markers we've identified for each cluster.
-If we look at the top 10 markers for cluster 3, we see that the first gene in the list is CD79A, whether we used SCTransform or not.
-This was also the top positive marker for PC2 when we used the separate preprocessing tools.
+If we look at the top 10 markers for cluster 3, we see that the first gene in the list is CD79A.

 > <question-title></question-title>
 > 1. Which type of cells express CD79A?